IsakJones/polka/README.md

 ### Intro

 Polka Payments is my attempt to build a peer-to-peer payments application, similar to [Zelle](https://www.zellepay.com/).
 Instead of having an internal ledger like Venmo, Polka wires payments between bank accounts from different banks.
-Polka benefits consumers with fast and free inter-bank cash transfers, but it also benefits banks, simplifying inter-bank settlements by acting as a [clearing house](https://en.wikipedia.org/wiki/Clearing_house_(finance)) between banks.
+Polka benefits consumers with fast and free inter-bank cash transfers, but it also benefits banks, simplifying settlements by acting as a [clearing house](https://en.wikipedia.org/wiki/Clearing_house_(finance)).

 ## Table of Contents
 - [Architecture](#Architecture)